BetterThanTomorrow/calva/docs/site/custom-commands.md

 ```

 With this setting anything the mouse is over will be also shown inside it's tooltip.
+There are now also `hover-` versions of most substitutions.
+Those currently only work inside the hover snippets.

 ## Snippets inside deps